On This Page

 What Is Asian BMI?

-Asian BMI vs Standard BMI
+Asian vs Standard Thresholds

 | Classification | Standard WHO | Asian WHO (adjusted) |